Udispecial/alx-system_engineering-devops/0x02-shell_redirections/README.md

 grep -i "^[a-z]" /etc/ssh/sshd_config
 Assignment 20, Replace all characters A and c from input to Z and e respectively tr "A" "Z" | tr "c" "e"
+Assignment 21, Create a script that removes all letters c and C from input tr -d "cC"